OCamlverse/ocamlverse.github.io/content/help_wanted.md

 It's worth keeping in mind that making the ecosystem just a little more usable, especially at critical points, can have massive implications downstream.

+## Databases

+Both [Sequoia](https://github.com/andrenth/sequoia) and [ocaml-mysql](https://github.com/ygrek/ocaml-mysql) are out of date and need to be updated to the latest versions of OCaml, to use dune etc.

 ## Windows Support

 - [Diskuv Box](https://github.com/diskuv/diskuvbox):